contensis/contensis.github.io/docs-src/content-types/field-editors/editor-location.md

 | [Size](/content-types/field-editors/field-properties.md#editor-size) | Determines the size of the rendered editor in the entry editor.
 Its default value is set to Medium. |

 ### Show latitude and longitude
-It's possible to enter exact latitude and longitude values into the entry editor, however, most authors will want to use the search or set a location by using the map.
+It's possible to enter exact latitude and longitude values into the entry editor, however, most authors will want to use the search or set a location using the map.

-This setting determines if the latitude and longitude number fields should be present in the entry editor.
+This setting determines if the latitude and longitude number fields should be shown in the entry editor.
 By default these fields are not displayed.

 ### Show search
-If you want your authors to manually set the location by using the navigation controls then you can disable the search box from the field editor.

-The search box is on by default.
+If you want your authors to manually set the location using the navigation controls then you can disable the search box in the field editor.
+The search box is enabled by default.